Cornisaurus/PokecordCatcher-SimpleInstall/README.md

 # Free trial

 - You can post a ticket [here](https://bots.yewolf.ovh/) to apply for a free trial.
-Don't forget to add your Discord name + tag.
+- Add your Discord name + tag.

 # This doesn't work ?